dimikot/git-grok/README.md

 # Git-grok: stacked PRs and stacked diffs for GitHub

-The only stacked commits (stacked PRs, stacked diff — you name it) solution for GitHub which really works.
+The only stacked commits (stacked PRs, stacked diffs — you name it) solution for GitHub which... well... actually works in 2022+.

 One idempotent command to rule 'em all: